thehimalayanleo/thehimalayanleo.github.io/index.md

 layout: home
 ---

 Hello!
 I am Ajinkya Mulay, a <del>fourth</del> Fifth year PhD student at Purdue University.
 I am pursuing my Ph.D. under the guidance of Prof. Xiaojun Lin in the Electrical and Computer Engineering Department.
 My primary research area is designing algorithms in Privacy-Preserving Machine Learning.
+Some of my notable research experiences have been at Meta and the University of Tokyo.

 Please find the list of my publications under [the research page](/research/) and my CV under [the CV page](/cv/).
 If you're curious about my other software projects check out the [*curious page*](/curious/).